Dean Henderson handball: How did Crystal Palace goalkeeper escape red card in FA Cup final against Manchester City?

 When the ball later went out of play, the game was paused for a VAR check for a possible red card for Henderson for denying a clear goalscoring opportunity.

-This indicated the VAR officials believed Henderson had committed a handball offence.
-However, they judged that, as the ball was going away from goal, Haaland did not have a clear goalscoring chance.
+This indicated that VAR Jarred Gillett believed Henderson had committed a handball offence.
+However, Gillett apparently judged that, as the ball was going away from goal, Haaland did not have a clear goalscoring chance.

+Critics of the decision have highlighted that the ball was only diverted away from goal by Henderson's handball.

+Gillett was also the VAR when William Saliba's yellow card against Bournemouth was upgraded to a red card in October for denying a clear goalscoring opportunity.

-Play continued, with Henderson not punished for the incident, and the goalkeeper went on to make a string of saves, including one to keep out Omar Marmoush's penalty in the first half.
+Henderson was not punished for Saturday's incident, and the goalkeeper went on to make a string of saves, including an excellent stop to keep out Omar Marmoush's penalty in the first half.

-City boss Pep Guardiola did not want to discuss the incident afterwards, saying only: "I'm not the referee."

-Sky Sports' Roy Keane added: "What you need to win a cup is a bit of luck and that was a huge one."
+Sky Sports' Roy Keane said: "What you need to win a cup is a bit of luck and that was a huge one."

 Speaking on ITV, former Palace striker Ian Wright said: "How this is not denying a goalscoring opportunity, it's absolutely pathetic.
 It's crazy, he's going to tap that past him and then he's just going to tap that into the goal.